MicrosoftDocs/quantum-docs-pr/articles/techniques/working-with-qubits.md

 ```

 > [!TIP]
-> Later, we will see more compact ways of writing this operation that do not require manual flow control.
+> Later, we will see more compact ways of writing this operation that do not require manual flow control.  <!-- link? -->

 We can also prepare states such as $\ket{+} = \left(\ket{0} + \ket{1}\right) / \sqrt{2}$ and $\ket{-} = \left(\ket{0} - \ket{1}\right) / \sqrt{2}$ by using the Hadamard transform $H$, which is represented in Q# by the intrinsic operation `H : (Qubit => Unit is Adj + Ctl)`: